 Ready to move on?
 We have plenty of eligible brands ready to meet you in the Good On You app.
 Think of it as online dating for your wardrobe!

 Julia McAlpine is a freelance copywriter and editor born in sunny California and based in equally sunny Sydney.
 She can’t pass a bookstore without browsing, and drinks far more coffee than the recommended daily intake.
 You can find her on Twitter and Instagram as @inkandmoon.

-Editor’s note: This article was updated on 24 November by Kendall Benton-Collins.
+Editor’s note: This article was updated in July 2018.
 Images via Giphy.
 Featured image via Pexels.